0x48piraj/wrong8007/docs/development.md

 * Correct execution context
 * Safe interaction with kernel subsystems
 * Consistent behavior across triggers

-If one-shot semantics are desired, the core may guard execution with an atomic flag.

 ## Designing a new trigger